Sunny with a High Near 75

 Today

 Sunny, with a high near 75.
-Southwest wind 6 to 11 mph.
+West wind 6 to 14 mph, with gusts as high as 21 mph.

 Tonight

-Mostly clear, with a low around 44.
-West wind 8 to 13 mph becoming light southwest.
-Winds could gust as high as 20 mph.
+Clear, with a low around 47.
+West northwest wind 6 to 14 mph becoming southwest after midnight.
+Winds could gust as high as 21 mph.

 Thursday

-Sunny, with a high near 80.
-Light southwest wind becoming west southwest 5 to 10 mph in the afternoon.
+Sunny, with a high near 78.
+Light west southwest wind becoming southwest 5 to 10 mph in the afternoon.

 Thursday Night

-Partly cloudy, with a low around 49.
-South southwest wind 6 to 10 mph.
+A 20 percent chance of showers after midnight.
+Partly cloudy, with a low around 52.
+Southwest wind 6 to 10 mph

 Friday

-A 20 percent chance of showers and thunderstorms after 1pm.
-Mostly sunny, with a high near 80.
-Breezy, with a southwest wind 6 to 11 mph increasing to 18 to 23 mph in the afternoon.
+A 20 percent chance of showers and thunderstorms after noon.
+Mostly sunny, with a high near 77.
+Windy, with a southwest wind 7 to 12 mph increasing to 21 to 26 mph in the afternoon.
 Winds could gust as high as 34 mph.

 Friday Night